top of page

 • Tanks must be filled with the lever in the “down” position.

-• Advent of the submersible pressure gauge has made this valve uncommon
+• The advent of the submersible pressure gauge has made this valve uncommon.

 BURST DISC

-Burst disc prevents an over pressurized or overheated tank from exploding
+A burst disc prevents an over-pressurised or overheated tank from exploding.

-• Required by law in many countries and installed in every valve
+• It is required by law in many countries and installed in every valve

 • A thin copper disk that ruptures and allows air to vent when the pressure reaches 125-166% (generally above 140%) of the working pressure.

-• As the weaken over time, disks must be replaced regularly by qualified technician.
-Installing the wrong burst disk can result in tank rupturing before disk
+• As they weaken over time, disks must be replaced regularly by a qualified technician.
+Installing the wrong burst disk can result in the tank rupturing before the disk.

 Valves